Mahmoud-Khader/server-deployment-practice/README.md

 > the Url to apoint to the heroku application : https://mahmoud-server-deploy-prod.herokuapp.com/
 >
+> the Url to apoint to the heroku application : https://mahmoud-server-deploy-dev.herokuapp.com/
+>
 > Github actions : https://github.com/Mahmoud-Khader/server-deployment-practice/actions
 >
 > pull request : https://github.com/Mahmoud-Khader/server-deployment-practice/pull/1